 This new program has significantly lower FBA fees than the standard FBA rates, providing you with better margins and savings for your customers, too.
 Its alternate Prime delivery timeline is what makes this possible.
-With Amazon's Small and Light program, Prime customers still get free shipping, but orders arrive in 3 - 5 business days versus two.
+With Amazon’s Small and Light program, Prime customers still get free shipping, but orders arrive in 3 to 5 business days versus two.

 Let’s look at an analysis of the potential cost-savings and improved margins you might see with FBA Small and Light versus standard FBA fees.

 FBA Small and Light Fees

 - Mixed orders containing items from both order types will be charged fees based on items priced greater than $5.00 and less than or equal to $7.00.
 Items with a sale price greater than $7.00 will be charged standard FBA fees.

 - The Small and Light standard packaging rate is for every package and you should round up to the nearest whole oz when calculating “weight handling.”

 Small and Light Fees Compared to Standard FBA Fees For a Specific Product